ArkinSolomon/xpkg-docs/docs/registry-api/routes/auth/verify.md

 ## `403` Response

 Sent if the verification token is valid, but the author has already verified their email.

+## `404` Response

+Although not technically a provided response, you may see this response if `verificationToken` is not provided.

 ## Other Responses